acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

         $ User creation is complete

-* You should now be able to browse to https://<hostname>, and
+* You should now be able to browse to the Acumos platform by going to https://<hostname>:30443, and

  * register new user accounts, etc
  * if you deployed a peer-test set of Acumos portals, log into the "test" user